Tonyndungu-git/Uchambuzi-App/README.md

 - **Comprehensive Documentation**: Document code, functionalities, and usage instructions to facilitate understanding and collaboration.
 - **Testing Procedures**: Implement testing procedures to ensure reliability, scalability, and maintainability of the application.

-## Getting Started

-To get started with Uchambuzi, follow these steps:

-1. Clone the repository to your local machine.
-2. Install the necessary dependencies using `pip install -r requirements.txt`.
-3. Run the application using `python app.py` and access it through your web browser.

 ## Contributors